pierrelouisguichard/driving-instructor-app/README.md

-# MERN Stack Application
+# Driving Instructor App

-Welcome to the MERN Stack Application!
+Welcome to the Driving Instructor App!
 This is a simple app built with MongoDB, Express, React, and Node.js.
 Below you'll find instructions on how to set up, run, and contribute to this project.

 ## Installation